Mostafa1Jamal1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
 - You can only use putchar twice in your code

+7-print_tebahpla.c > It is a C source code for a program that prints the lowercase alphabet in reverse, followed by a new line.